 Three easy ways to review the English component

-2. Build a word bank
+2. Build a Vocabulary Bank

 We hope that the above ways are helpful to you.
 In my next post, I will list what P4 students can expect in their P5 year.